darktable-org/dtdocs/content/lua/a-simple-example.md

 author: "people"
 ---

-Let's start with a simple example which will print some code on the console.
+Let's start with a simple example that will print some code on the console.
 Create a file called `luarc` in darktable's configuration directory (usually `$HOME/.config/darktable/`) and add the following line to it:

 ```
 print("Hello World !")